jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Of course not, and that's a good sign you're already a believer in the Internet Age.

 Our civilization has fought many battles to liberate extras.
 The first was the fight against kings and their despotism.
 Then it was the fight against sexism and racism.
-At each stage more people fought for the levers of power to become full members of their community; or what we now call player gods.
+At each stage, more people fought for the levers of power like books, telescopes, guns, and voting.
+Holding these tools let more people become full members of their community; what we now call player gods.

 Liberating people works because, just like in Nature, the more lifeforms play the game, the more upgrades we adapt to solve pressing problems.

-Now as we upgrade to the Internet Age, we have another "ism" in our way; antagonism.
-While racial prejudice and gender oppression will always need to be kept at bay, Darth Blockbuster's ideology is by far Main Street's biggest problem.
+Now, as we upgrade to the Internet Age, we have another "ism" in our way; antagonism.
+Despotism, racial prejudice, and gender oppression will always need to be kept at bay.
+But, Darth Blockbuster's ideology is by far Main Street's biggest problem.

 Look at what antagonism has forced upon us during this pandemic.
 A fragile supply chain.
 Months long unemployment claims reviews.
 And, an extremely bureaucratic health-care system.